jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-Once optimal parameters for prevalence and abundance were chosen by permutating population fractions and min support values respectively (minimising retention of environment contaminants and retaining well charactirised oral taxa as
+Once optimal parameters for prevalence and abundance were chosen by permutating population fractions and min support values respectively (minimising retention of environment contaminants and retaining well characterised oral taxa as
-reference), we collated the results from each database and taxonomic level into a single set of results using the R script `02-scripts.backup/018-CoreMicrobiome_summaries_20190902.R`.
+reference) (see `02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.Rmd`), we collated the results from each database and taxonomic level into a single set of results using the R script `02-scripts.backup/018-CoreMicrobiome_summaries_20190902.R`.
 This collected set of results can be seen in